SIJP-ORG/codingcamp/greetingcard/tutorial-steps/step2/README.md

 Fix: the image name for the santa icon is corrected.

-Bug: main message's location is not set at a right location
+Bug: message displayed is not correct language.